NAIST-SE/PyPICompViz/README.md

 ## Visualization

 In this study, we design the tree map to show two visualizations, which have different patterns of categories.
-- File-level visualization.
-The file level visualization follows the category pattern as Project → Filename → Competency Score
+- `File-level visualization`.
+The file level visualization follows the category pattern as **Project → Filename → Competency Score**
-- Contributor-level visualization.
-The contributor level visualization follows the category pattern as Project → Contributor → Competency Score
+- `Contributor-level visualization`.
+The contributor level visualization follows the category pattern as **Project → Contributor → Competency Score**

 Note that the area size refers to the number of elements of competency found in each file.